robindotis/contented/pages/docs.md

 Themes are created in the `/templates/` folder.

 If not set it will take the default templates from the folder: `/templates/default/`.
 If that folder is not exist, the site will cannot be built.

+A theme can extend another theme, as defined by the `themeExtends` setting.

 ### Menus